Aron Kincaid: Career

 His other film roles include the Disney musical The Happiest Millionaire, The Proud and the Damned and Silent Night, Deadly Night.
 He also made guest appearances on TV series such as The Beverly Hillbillies, Family Affair, and Get Smart.
-He moved to San Francisco in the early 1970s and launcheda successful career as a model.
+He moved to San Francisco in the early 1970s and launched a successful career as a model.

 Still later, as an artist, Kincaid used the name N.N.
 Williams II.
 He sold his landscapes and seascapes through galleries in Laguna Beach, California.

+Death

-Kincaid, a resident of Beverly Hills, died at age 70 on January 6, 2011 at the Ronald Reagan UCLA Hospital from a heart-related condition.
+Later in life, Kincaid came to live in Beverly Hills.
+He died at age 70 on January 6, 2011, at the Ronald Reagan UCLA Hospital from a heart-related condition.